bodePacker/django-backend/README.md

 # Step 6: Make a superUser to view and login to the admin pannel.
 Follow the steps after using this command
 python manage.py createsuperuser

-# Step 7: Make a copy of the test data
+# Step 7: Make a copy of the test data THIS MIGHT NOT WORK IF NOT JUST MOVE TO NEXT STEP
-python manage.py loaddata db_backup.json
+psql -U django_user clickrDatabase < backup.sql

-#Step 7: Run the django server
+#Step 8: Run the django server
 python manage.py runserver

 # Step 8: Open the admin panel if there are any users you would like to view and validate any changes you may make at